robvet/dapr-workshop/Assignment03/step-by-step.md

    > What changed? `namespace`, `type`, and the underlying `spec` metadata.

-1. In the Service Bus blade, click on `Shared access policies` and `Add`.
-In the `Add SAS Policy` dialog box, name your new policy *Dapr* and grant it `Send` and `Listen` permissions.
-In the same window, copy the `Primary Connection String`' Close the SAS dialog box and paste the connection string into the `pubsub' YAML file.
+1. You need to provide a connection string for Azure Service Bus.
+Normally, you'd create a [Shared Access Secret or enable authentication/authorization with AAD](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-authentication-and-authorization).
+For now, however, keep your focus on Dapr.
+In the Service Bus portal blade, click on `Shared access policies` and then the `RootManagerSharedAccessKey` Copy the connection string value from `Primary Connection String`' Close the SAS dialog box and paste the connection string into the `pubsub' YAML file.

-    > Warning: This assignment exposes the connection string in plain text.
-In a real world application you'd access secrets from a secure secret store.
+    > Warnings: (1) Never use the RootManageSharedAccessKey in real-world application.
+(2) Never expose the connection string in plain text.
+In a real world application you'd create a custom shared access key and access it from a secure secret store.
 You'll do that in a later assignment.

 1. Stop and restart the TrafficControlService and FineCollectionService (the second and third services from step 5).